oVirt/ovirt-site/source/feature/networkpermissions.html.md

 <!-- -->

-*   **VmNetworkUser** role will be given to the user on each network attached to the VM.
+*   Permission with **VmNetworkUser** role will be granted to the user on each network attached to the VM.
-*   **AdvancedVmNetworkUser** role will be given to the user on each network attached to the VM with port-mirroring enabled.
+*   Permission with **AdvancedVmNetworkUser** role will be granted to the user on each network attached to the VM with port-mirroring enabled.

 bug fix:
 Remove MANIPUTLATE_HOST action group from NetworkAdmin role.